BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 TODO
 ----

+* I haven't done any testing in TVHM/UVHM, or in anything but singleplayer mode.
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
-Mull it over.
-* Check Lootbug drops
-* Swagman drop pool - we're altering `GD_Itempools.Runnables.Pool_ScavWastelandWalker`
-  but UCP alters `GD_Itempools.Runnables.Pool_ScavBadassSpacemanMidget`...

 Other Notes
 -----------